SalmanMoussaa/Food-alley/README.md

 ### User Stories
 - As a user , I want to be able to order food with specific ingredients and dietary restrictions so that I can easily find something to eat that  - fits my needs.
-- As a user, I want to be able to filter out dishes with specific allergens so that I can avoid any potential health issues.
+- As a user, I want to be able to filter out dishes with specific allergeies so that I can avoid any potential health issues.
-- As a user, I want to be able to browse through different sections for different types of cuisine so that I can discover new dishes and learn more about food culture around the world.
-- As a user, I want to be able to customize my food order by selecting specific ingredients and the way I want it prepared so that I can get exactly what I'm in the mood for..
 - As a user, I want to be able to play the mood test  game and get  the dish that fit my moode
-- As a user, I want the app to offer a wide variety of customization options so that I can order food that tastes like it was made by my mom or grandma.
 - ### Admin Stories
 - As a admin, i want to be able to add food to the menu
 - As a admin, i want to be able to add kitchens